 These webinars will be offered quarterly from 9 a.m. – 10 a.m.
 EST. The sessions provide a glimpse of the great sessions you will see at the 2023 Kentucky Lifesavers Conference.
 Participants will receive one professional development hour (PDH) for each session they attend.

 Occupant Protection is an important initiative.
 Kentucky has put in place many initiatives to keep Kentuckians safe on our state’s roadways.
-Join us as we hear about initiatives such as; Buckle Up Phone Down, Local Hero's, and Nighttime Seat Belt.
+Join us as we discuss the Buckle Up Phone Down and Local Hero's initiatives.

 Erin Eggen serves as Federal Program Specialist for the Kentucky Office of Highway Safety where she manages the marketing and advertising of highway safety awareness campaigns.
 A native Kentuckian, Erin is a 1998 graduate of Murray State University with a degree in Journalism and Mass Communications.
 Erin lives with her husband, Brandon, and 7-year-old son, Austin, in Shelbyville, Kentucky.

 Speaker: Bob Criswell

 Mr. Bob Criswell is a graduate of Morehead State University and retired Chief from the Morehead Police Department.
 He has more than forty years of experience working with law enforcement and traffic safety matters.
 He currently serves as the eastern Kentucky LEL for the Kentucky Office of Highway Safety.